Social Sense has won a competitive tender to deliver Mindfulness Training across 9 districts in Kent over 4 years.

 Managing Director Gary Lovatt says:

-“We are delighted to have been chosen alongside our partners Mindflow to deliver this important project in Kent.
+“We are delighted to have been chosen alongside our partners Breathworks to deliver this important project in Kent.

 We’re passionate about helping to drive forward a Mindfulness culture in schools and community based youth settings, bringing parents, teachers and young people together behind this evidence-based practice.

 This opportunity will help thousands of new people at all ages to unlock tools and techniques that can measurably improve their ability to relax, cope and make better choices through their lives.
 We are very excited about our chosen role in achieving that.”